-A Day in the Life of the Internet is a large-scale data collection project undertaken by CAIDA and OARC every year since 2006.
-In addition to the recently completed 2011 collection, DNS-OARC is sponsoring a IPv6-Day collection.
+A Day in the Life of the Internet is a large-scale data collection project initially undertaken by CAIDA and subsequently by OARC every year since 2006.
+This year, the DITL collection will take place in April.
 If you would like to participate by collecting and contributing DNS packet captures, please subscribe to the DITL mailing list.

 Here are some development highlights from the past two months surrounding continuous testing, modular code and a new tool called dumdumd. [ Read More ]

 With 2017 approaching here are some DNS-OARC development updates, as previously mentioned these updates will be sent out on a monthly or bi-monthly basis and will contain highlights of the current development work being done at DNS-OARC. [ Read More ]

 Check My DNS is a custom developed DNS nameserver that creates dynamic delegated subdomains to enable clients to query for never-seen-before resource records in order to support a general-purpose framework for testing DNS resolvers.